paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Patterns for Coding Questions e3f5361611c147ebb2fb3eff37a743fd/DP f1cdccd481ba461ea65ea993e984da07/0 1 Knapsack (Dynamic Programming) b70111b897a547b6afdc2fc5cec2fbb6.md

 Given the weights and profits of ‘N’ items, we are asked to put these items in a knapsack that has a capacity ‘C’.
 The goal is to get the maximum profit from the items in the knapsack.
 Each item **can only be selected once**, as we don’t have multiple quantities of any item.

 Let’s take Merry’s example, who wants to carry some fruits in the knapsack to get maximum profit.
-Here are the weights and profits of the fruits: **Items:** { Apple, Orange, Banana, Melon } **Weights:** { 2, 3, 1, 4 }**Profits:** { 4, 5, 3, 7 }**Knapsack capacity:** 5 Let’s try to put different combinations of fruits in the knapsack, such that their total weight is not more than 5: Apple + Orange (total weight 5) => 9 profitApple + Banana (total weight 3) => 7 profitOrange + Banana (total weight 4) => 8 profitBanana + Melon (total weight 5) => 10 profit This shows that **Banana + Melon** is the best combination, as it gives us the maximum profit and the total weight does not exceed the capacity.
+Here are the weights and profits of the fruits: **Items:** { Apple, Orange, Banana, Melon } **Weights:** { 2, 3, 1, 4 } **Profits:** { 4, 5, 3, 7 } **Knapsack capacity:** 5 Let’s try to put different combinations of fruits in the knapsack, such that their total weight is not more than 5:
+Apple + Orange (total weight 5) => 9 profit
+Apple + Banana (total weight 3) => 7 profit
+Orange + Banana (total weight 4) => 8 profit
+Banana + Melon (total weight 5) => 10 profit
+This shows that **Banana + Melon** is the best combination, as it gives us the maximum profit and the total weight does not exceed the capacity.

 ### **Problem Statement**

 Given two integer arrays to represent weights and profits of ‘N’ items, we need to find a subset of these items which will give us maximum profit such that their cumulative weight is not more than a given number ‘C’.
 Write a function that returns the maximum profit.
-Each item can only be selected once, which means either we put an item in the knapsack or skip it.
+Each item **can only be selected once**, which means either we put an item in the knapsack or skip it.

 ```python
 """